grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 * [ ] Do a search for ship names and make sure they are italicized
 * [ ] Do a search on 'very' and consider removing any
 * [ ] Do a search on 'really' and consider removing any
-* [ ] do a search for '-ly' and remove any useless adverbs.
+* [-] do a search for '-ly' and remove any useless adverbs.
 Maybe 'that' too.
+	* This is basically impossible